AI Incidents

 Anatomy of a Vendor Advisory: Reading What Isn't Said

-By Theo Voss · · 8 min read
+By AI Incidents Editorial · · 8 min read

 A vendor advisory is the most authoritative document a model provider produces about a security event.
 It is also a piece of communication crafted by a team that has legal, communications, and engineering constraints.
 Reading it well requires understanding both layers — what the advisory says, and what shape of event the document is built to address.